mindsmiths/docs/docs/Coding Environment/connecting-git.md

 3. Configure the environment and all the code in your working directory - /app

 ### Run the provided script
+> - As the script pulls the code using the SSH protocol, there will be a prompt shown:
+> ```commandline
+> Are you sure you want to continue connecting (yes/no/[fingerprint])?
+> ```
+> You need to answer with a full word `yes` here!
-> You can check if everything works as intended, after running the script by running forge in terminal and checking if
+> - You can check if everything works as intended, after running the script by running forge in terminal and checking if
 > your code behaves as you expect it to:
 >```commandline
 >    forge run
 >```

 OK, now we are ready to run the script and start developing: